Chlorophilistine/ph/README.md

 Build in Visual Studio, then run with or without debugging as applicable.
 The API is configured to be avialble on [https://localhost:44399/api/v1/customers](https://localhost:44399/api/v1/customers).

 ## URL Taxonomy
-The API is a lightweight ReST-style, and provides the functionality described in the brief.
+The API is a lightweight ReST-style API, providing the functionality described in the brief.
 Customers can be listed, individual customer details retrieved, customer status updated, and notes associated with a customer updated and created.
-In addition it allows for creation and deletion of customers, as this could be reasonable inferred from the brief.
+In addition it allows for creation and deletion of customers, as this could be reasonably inferred from the brief.

 /api/v1/customers <- GET